linagora/linshare/documentation/EN/epics/new-admin-portal/story-35-admin-view-mime-policies-list.md

    - Action: When i click on three-dot button, i can see actions:
       - If the selected domain is root domain, the actions are: Duplicate, Edit, Delete.
       - If the selected domain is a nested domain (top domain/Sub domain/Guest domain), the actions are: Assign, Duplicate, Edit, Delete
-      - If the mime policy is currently used, the In use value is Yes, the option "Assign" is disabled.
+      - If the mime policy is currently used, the option "Assign" is disabled.

 **UC1.Super-admin view the list of mime policies**
    - I can see the list of mime policies that created for selected domain, which can be used for lower-level domain, and mime policies from higher-level domain.